aparmendariz/mcf_docs/docs/source/user_guide/estimation.rst

 Whereas :math:`\textrm{ATE's}` are population averages, :math:`\textrm{IATE's}` are average effects at the finest possible aggregation level.
 They measure the average impact of treatment :math:`m` compared to treatment :math:`l` for units with features :math:`X = x`. :math:`\textrm{GATE's}` lie somewhere in-between these two extremes.
 They measure the average impact of treatment :math:`m` compared to treatment :math:`l` for units in group :math:`Z = z`. :math:`\textrm{GATE's}` and :math:`\textrm{IATES's}` are special cases of the so-called conditional average treatment effects (:math:`\textrm{CATE's}`).

-The next sections will explain how to estimate these effects with the **mcf** package.
+The following sections will show you how to estimate these different types of treatment effects with the **mcf** package.

 -----------------